-(a) The RSUs shall vest in full as follows: [] (ea .ch, a "Vesting Date"); provided that the Participant remains continuous y employed by the Company through the applicable Vesting Date.

-- (b) In the event the Participant's Employment terminates prior to the applicable Vesting Date for any RSUs for any reason other than as set forth below in respect of a Qualifying Termination following a Change in Control, such unvested RSUs will be immediately forfeited as of such termination of Employment. - (c) Notwithstanding the foregoing, in the event the Participant has a Qualifying Termination following a Change in Control the RSUs that would have vested on the first Vesting Date immediately following such Qualifying Termination will vest on the date of such Qualifying Termination. - 4.
+- (b) The Eligible RSUs shall vest in full as follows: The Eligible RSUs shall vest in four approximately equal installments on March 15 in each of calendar years [, , and ] (each, a "Vesting Date"); provided that the Participant remains continuously employed by the Company through the applicable Vesting Date. - (c) In the event the Participant's Employment terminates prior to the applicable Vesting Date for any RSUs for any reason other than as set forth below in respect of a Qualifying Termination following a Change in Control, such unvested RSUs will be immediately forfeited as of such termination of Employment. - (d) Notwithstanding the foregoing, in the event the Participant has a Qualifying Termination during the one-year period following a Change in Control, all unvested RSUs will immediately vest on the date of such Qualifying Termination. - 4.
 Settlement.
 Settlement of any RSUs granted hereunder will be made in the form of shares of Common Stock no later than the fifteenth day of the third month following the last day of the year in which the applicable Vesting Date or, in the event of a Qualifying Termination, the Qualifying Termination, occurs (each such date, a "Settlement Date").
 For purposes of clarification, if the Participant's Employment terminates after the applicable Vesting Date of any RSUs but prior to the Settlement Date of such RSUs (including as a result of a Qualifying Termination following a Change in Control), such RSUs will remain vested and be subject to settlement by the Company. - 5.
 Rights as a Shareholder.
 The Participant shall have no rights as a stockholder of the Company with respect to any shares of Common Stock covered by or relating to the RSUs until the date of issuance to the Participant of a certificate or other evidence of ownership representing such shares of Common Stock in settlement thereof.
 For purposes of clarification, the Participant shall not have any voting or dividend rights with respect to the shares of Common Stock underlying the RSUs prior to the applicable Settlement Date. - 6.
 Transferability.
 Subject to any exceptions set forth in the Plan, until such time as the RSUs are settled in accordance with Section 4, the RSUs or the rights represented thereby may not be sold, pledged, hypothecated, or otherwise encumbered or subject to any lien, obligation, or liability of the Participant to any party (other than the Company), or assigned or transferred by such Participant, but immediately upon such purported sale, assignment, transfer, pledge, hypothecation or other disposal of the RSUs will be forfeited by the Participant and all of the Participant's rights to such RSUs shall immediately terminate without any payment or consideration from the Company.